giarets/use_case_deporvillage/README.md

 > 4. How would you make these predictions available to the purchasing team?
 Please write a few pros and cons of every alternative proposed.

+- Option 1: Static Report (e.g., Excel/CSV)
+	Description: Provide a detailed Excel file with brand-family forecasts, confidence intervals, and summary statistics.
+	Pros:
+	- Easy to distribute and interpret.
+	- Requires minimal technical infrastructure.
+	Cons:
+	- No interactivity or real-time updates.
+	- Stakeholders cannot adjust scenarios dynamically.

+- Option 2: Interactive Dashboard (e.g., Power BI, Tableau)
+	Description: Develop a dashboard to visualize forecasts, historical trends, and potential scenarios.
+	Pros:
+	- Highly interactive and visually intuitive.
+	- Enables real-time data filtering and drill-downs.
+	Cons:
+	- Requires some training for users.
+	- Relies on maintaining infrastructure for dashboard hosting.

+- Option 3: Automated API Integration
+	Description: Integrate predictions into the purchasing team’s software via an API.
+	Pros:
+	- Seamless integration with operational workflows.
+	- Fully automated, reducing manual work.
+	Cons:
+	- Requires technical implementation and maintenance.
+	- May be overkill if the team does not need frequent updates.

 > 5. How would you evaluate the performance of this model in production?
 How would